 AMTRA offers a range of posters for use in store, for companion animal, equine and farm animal businesses.
 These are intended to encourage animal owners to ask questions and engage with SQPs, rather than start the interaction with their mind already made up.
 You can download all six posters and print the one(s) you want.

-Information about renewing your SQP status for 2017 was sent to all SQPs around the end of September, with reminders in late October and again in November.
-Anyone wanting to continue to act as an SQP after 31 December 2016 should have paid their annual renewal fee or had it paid by their employer by 30 November 2016.
-VMD was notified of those for whom no payment had been made.
+Information about renewing your SQP status for 2018 is being sent to all SQPs in early October, with reminders in late October and again in November.
+Anyone wanting to continue to act as an SQP after 31 December 2017 should have paid their annual renewal fee or had it paid by their employer by 30 November 2017.
+VMD will be notified of those for whom no payment had been made.

 We do not take payments over the telephone, and do not accept payments by BACS.
 This makes the administration much easier for AMTRA and allows us to pass on the cost savings to SQPs and their employers.

-From 1 December the fee is £40.
-Anyone paying after 31 March must pay the reinstatement fee of £50.
+From 1 December the late fee is £50.
+Anyone paying after 31 March must pay the reinstatement fee of £60.

 Payment is subject to AMTRA’s standard terms and conditions.
 All AMTRA fees are VAT exempt.